BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/09_persistent_storage.md

 - Redeploy with Rolling deployment

 ### Fixing it
+__Objective__: Fix corrupted MongoDB storage by using the correct storage class for MongoDB.

 After using the `netapp-file-standard` storage class with rolling deployment, you got to a point where your mongodb is now corrupted.
 That happens because MongoDB does NOT support multiple processes/pods reading/writing to the same location/mount (`/var/lib/mongodb/data`) of single/shared pvc.

-To fix that we will need to replace `netapp-file-standard` with `netapp-block-standard` and change the deployment strategy from `Rolling` to `Recreate`
+To fix that we will need to replace `netapp-file-standard` with `netapp-block-standard` and change the deployment strategy from `Rolling` to `Recreate` as follow:
   - Create a new PVC using block storage with RWO
   - Scale down `rocketchat-[username]` to 0 pods
   - Scale down `mongodb-[username]` to 0 pods
   - Go to the `mongodb-[username]` DeploymentConfig and `Pause Rollouts` (under `Actions` menu on the top right side)
   - Change the deployment strategy to use `Recreate` deployment strategy
   - Remove the mount to the file storage class
-- Add a mount to the new block storage class to the same path (`/var/lib/mongodb/data`)
+  - Add a new storage (named `mongodb-[username]-block2`) and mount it at the same path (`/var/lib/mongodb/data`)
-- Go to the `mongodb-[username]` DeploymentConfig and `Resume Rollouts` (under `Actions` menu on the top right side) Check a new deployment is being rollout.
-If not, please do a manual deployment by cliclig on `Deploy`
+  - Go to the `mongodb-[username]` DeploymentConfig and `Resume Rollouts` (under `Actions` menu on the top right side)
+  - Check a new deployment is being rollout.
+If not, please do a manual deployment by clicking on `Deploy`
   - Scale up `mongodb-[username]` to 1 pod, and wait for the pod to become ready
   - Scale up `rocketchat-[username]` to 1 pod, and wait for the pod to become ready
   - Access RocketChat URL and go over the Setup Wizard again
+  - Check deployment and make sure `mongodb-[username]-block` and `mongodb-[username]-file` PVCs are not beings, and delete those PVCs.